-In ideal conditions, Gmail is incredibly fast.
-But occasionally, some people find Gmail slow.
-Too slow for them to work at maximum productivity, at least.
+Occasionally, Gmail gets slow.
+Too slow to work at maximum productivity, at least.
 It takes longer than usual for your inbox to load, or sending a message seems to take much longer than it ever did before.

 How to Make Gmail Faster